-In addition, rheumatoid arthritis can also affect other parts of the body such as the eyes, heart, lungs, causing very specific symptoms for each location, such as dry eyes, difficulty breathing or chest pain.
+In addition, rheumatoid arthritis can also affect other parts of the body such as the eyes, heart, and lungs, causing very specific symptoms for each location, such as dry eyes, difficulty breathing or chest pain.

-How to confirm the diagnosis
+How to confirm a diagnosis

-Rheumatoid arthritis can be hard to diagnose, especially in a initial stage when symptoms aren't clear.
+Rheumatoid arthritis can be hard to diagnose, especially in the initial stage when symptoms aren't clear.
 It can also be confused with other diseases such as osteoarthritis or lupus.
 So, to confirm the diagnosis, the rheumatologist will also request blood tests, such as: